GET IN TOUCH FOR SUMMER 2026

 • Successfully complete basic training and animal husbandry course run by Howling Huskys during pre-season, this course is conducted at our kennel in the Victorian High Country.

-Employment Dates - TBC
+Employment Dates

 Book Now